 Now, ask yourself this: When was the last time you wrote anything in Chinese on paper?

 For me, it was 2 months ago.
 I wrote a birthday card to my Chinese colleague, and that’s all I can recall.
-It’s a simple fact: with the presence of smartphones and computers everywhere, we don’t write by hand anymore, in the modern era.
+It’s a simple fact: with the presence of smartphones and computers everywhere, we just don’t write by hand anymore.

 What about you?
 Is your handwriting on par with your typing skills?
 Can you write 15+ characters per minute accurately?
 Can you do that for half an hour without a break?
 What about during a test?